nealcrook/nascom/sdcard/nascom_sdcard/README.md

 My initial motivation was to provide a way to dump disk images from the machine, and so I wanted to minimise the complexity and footprint on the NASCOM itself.

+The final design connects to the NASCOM Z80-PIO and acts as a virtual floppy disk drive, running the PolyDos operating system.

+## Contents

+* nascom_sdcard.ino -- the C code for the Arduino (includes wiring instructions)
+* photos/           -- photos of the assembled board sandwich
+* doc/              -- description of the protocol and the command-set, a full manual, schematics

+See also:

+* nascom/sdcard/host_programs/ which contains associated Z80 code for the NASCOM.
+A "library" of subroutines and some example programs for using them.
+* nascom/PolyDos/ which contains PolyDos disk images and documentation

+## Hardware

+The easiest way to build this is to use the PCB that I designed (contact me to see if I still have spares).
+The PCB is common between the NAScas design and the nascom_sdcard design.
+The PCB uses an Arduino nano and a tiny daughter-card that holds the SDcard socket and level shifters/power regulation so that it can connect to 5V; both of these are available from EBay/Banggood/Aliexpress.
+BangGood.

-I used off-the-shelf hardware as much as possible.
-I used 3 circuit boards.
+My prototype used 3 circuit boards.
 The baseboard is an Arduino Uno -- these are cheap, easy to develop for and run at 5V which makes them ideal for interfacing to old TTL/NMOS logic.

 The second board is an Arduino prototyping card from BangGood.
 This is cheap but not ideal; there are some errors on the board (see notes below).